hakobtp/blog/microservices/theory/2_Key_Ideas_Behind_Microservices.md

 For example, in a fitness tracking app, a "workout" service might store user exercise data, while a "goals" service tracks daily goals.
 The "goals" service should ask the "workout" service for data rather than directly accessing its database.

+## How Big Should a Microservice Be?

+Many beginners ask about the size of microservices.
+The word “micro” can be misleading.
+A microservice is not defined by lines of code—it’s about being small enough to understand and manage easily.

+A practical way to think about size: a service should be as big as you and your team can comfortably understand.
+For a small team, a microservice might cover just one feature, like user registration.
+For a large experienced team, it could cover a bigger area, like all user-related features.

+The most important thing is not the lines of code, but keeping interfaces small and simple.
+The smaller the interface between services, the easier it is to change one service without breaking others.

 ---

 - [Home](./../../README.md)